This page documents the complete Nessie specification. This includes:

 All contents object must have an

-- They are immutable.
+- Content Ids are immutable.
 Once created the object will keep the same

 There is no API to look up an object by